"Question everything. Learn something. Answer nothing."

 Kneeling inside the Blind Follower's surrender is an Extremist who trusted his own path and got lost.

-The Blind Follower stopped questioning because his questions once led him astray.
+He stopped questioning because his questions once led him astray.
 He followed his own flame and it burned him.
 He trusted his own knowing and it failed.
-So he handed his power to others and called it faith.
+He handed his power to others and called it faith.

 The Blind Follower heals by learning to question without rejecting.
 He must see how his obedience has been protection from his own fire.
 When he embraces his inner Extremist, he finds humility that keeps seeking.